|We waited patiently as the giraffe made her way across the dirt road in Kruger.|

-With winter approaching and little rain, the pickings are slim for many of the animals and they surely appreciate a hand out of pellets, fruits, and veggies from whoever happens to be around.
+With winter approaching and little rain, the pickings are slim for many animals, and they surely appreciate a hand out of pellets, fruits, and veggies from whoever happens to be around.

-Its impossible to read the minds of wildlife and although they’re “creatures of habit” like us humans, their patterns may be inconsistent as they wander through the 3000 hectares (11.58 square miles) that consist of this unique and magical conservancy where animals roam free.
+It’s impossible to read the minds of wildlife.
+Although they’re “creatures of habit” like us humans, their patterns may be inconsistent as they wander through the 3000 hectares (11.58 square miles) that consist of this unique and magical conservancy where animals roam free.

-He looked better although it will take many more months for his injury to fully heal.
-He seemed otherwise healthy and when he was done eating and heard a noise in the bush, he took off an amazing pace.
-(Warthogs can run at a pace of 55 km, 35 miles per hour when chased by a lion).
+He looked better, although it will take many more months for his injury to heal fully.
+He seemed otherwise healthy, and when he was done eating and heard a noise in the bush, he took off at a fantastic pace.
+(Warthogs can run at a rate of 55 km, 35 miles per hour when chased by a lion).

 Hopefully, now that he sees we’re here, he’ll return as regularly as he had the first months we were here.
 Gosh, it’s so easy to become attached to these animals even when we don’t touch them or interact with them as we would a pet in our home.

 |This is a female giraffe based on the hair on her ossicones which males do not have.|

 These are not pets.
 They’re wild animals, and although some have become used to humans in “their” territory, they still behave like wild animals.
 It would be unwise and unfair to them to attempt to “domestic them.”
 Doing so could ultimately result in their eventual demise.

 Some disagree with feeding the wildlife.
 We understand this concept.
 However, many residents of Marloth Park have been providing pellets and vegetables, and fruit to them for decades, and they’ve continued to thrive.
 We’ve followed suit, especially when we see the vegetation drying up as winter rolls in.

 |Tom’s hair had become unruly, prompting him to get another haircut sooner than usual.|